 “Rain or Shine.
 It’s going to be a Beautiful Day”

-One can visit and trek in Nepal at any time of the year.
+One can visit and trek to Nepal at any time of the year.
 Nepal being a country with tremendous geographical diversity, which rises from the tropical Terai / Plain Land region, Middle Hill region (which does not contain snow) to the Himalayas mountain region (which contains snow), its climate varies dramatically.
 And, with each season, the same landscapes will look different and deliver a unique experience altogether.

 Let us guide you through what to expect in each of the seasons in Nepal and what are our recommendations on the various trekking, climbing, or activities suitable during that time of the year.